-PERSO ONNEL (LABOR): Your Institution Personnel
+PERSONNEL (LABOR): Your Institution Personnel

 (non-employee payments are other direct costs)

-Position or Name
+- Position or Name

-Salary & basis for this salary (i.e. FTE; Hourly rate; etc.)
+- Salary & basis for this salary (i.e. FTE; Hourly rate; etc.)

-Length of time expected to work
+- Length of time expected to work

-\Box What will they be doing?
+- What will they be doing?

-Secretarial / clerical must be exceptional in nature and justified as it relates to
+Secretarial / clerical must be exceptional in nature and justified as it relates to the project.

-the project.

 FRINGE BENEFITS (if applicable)

-Provide Total allowable fringe benefits

-Salary x % Rate = Benefits
+Provide Total allowable fringe benefits Salary x % Rate = Benefits

-•

-TRAV EL
+TRAVEL

-All trav vel expenses associated with this request must be shown in budget narrative.
-Given
+All travel expenses associated with this request must be shown in budget narrative.

-that th e primary source of funding for the SARE program is Federal funds, the

-al per diem rate should be used for lodging and meals when traveling on a

-SARE 8 •

-How does this travel relate to your project goals/ activities (required)

-Ħ Destination - if known

-Ħ Mileage - Maximum rate is \$0.625/mi.

-Ħ Lodging - # of nights, # of people, Lodging cost; See: www.gsa.gov/perdiem

-Ħ Daily Per Diem-Rate for Meals; for current rate see: www.gsa.gov/perdiem

-Ħ International Travel is NOT ALLOWED
+- How does this travel relate to your project goals/ activities (required) -] Destination if known -] Mileage Maximum rate is \$0.655/mi. - Lodging # of nights, # of people, Lodging cost - Daily Per Diem-Rate for Meals; for current rate see: www.gsa.gov/perdiem - International Travel is NOT ALLOWED

-11001 1100 110 110 110 110 110 110 110

 MATERIALS & SUPPLIES

-State how each Material/Supply relates to the project.

-List Items and Cost
+- State how each Material/Supply relates to the project. - List Items and Cost

-Items normally covered under F&A, such as office supplies, must be justified

-as being required by the scope of the work, can be easily identified to your

-specific project, and are above and beyond what would normally be covered
+Items normally covered under F&A, such as office supplies, must be justified as being required by the scope of the work, can be easily identified to your specific project, and are above and beyond what would normally be covered under F&A.

-under F&A.